39 Fun Summer Outdoor Activities for Preschoolers

 Grab some water balloons, paper, and paint, and then give this a go!

-11. Build Your Own Foil Stream
+11. Build a Foil Stream

 Build a tin foil river outside on a small hill.
 Gather watering buckets and small floatable toys that can glide down the tin foil.
 We’ve done this multiple times, and it is always a hit with young kids.